Special Educational Needs

 The class teacher remains responsible for working with the child on a day-to-day basis.
 They will retain responsibility even when interventions may involve group or one-to-one support away from the class teacher.
 They will work closely with Teaching Assistants to plan and assess the impact of support and interventions.
 Additional support and advice will be available from the SENCO.

-Reviews of a child’s progress will be made regularly.
+A child's progress will be reviewed on an ongoing basis and formally at least once a Term.
 The review process will evaluate the impact of the support and/or interventions.
 It will also take account, where appropriate, of the views of parents and the pupil.
 Adjustments and amendments to the Plan will be made as appropriate.

 Our Special Educational Needs Co-ordinator is Miss J Bigford.
 She can be contacted via the office.